cangir/theme-catalog/README.md

 6. Once Vagrant installs necessary files use `vagrant ssh` to continue.
 7. The command line will now start with vagrant.
 Here get into to the shared /vagrant folder by command `cd /vagrant`.
 8. Finally run `python3 manage.py runserver`.

+## Instructions without Vagrant

+1. If you don't already have the latest version of python download it from the link in requirements.
+2. Download and install Vagrant and VirtualBox.
+3. Clone this repository.
+4. Navigate to the `theme-catalog` folder in your bash interface.
+5. Open bash terminal and install requirements with command `pip install -r requirements.txt`
+6. Finally run `python manage.py runserver`.

 ## Troubleshooting